Probability distribution function of crossover frequency of operational amplifiers: Experiment with closed-loop circuit for determination of

-Another set of measurements using the same master equation but now with an Anfatec USB~Lockin~250~kHz~amplifier\cite{LockIn} are made.
-The Lockin amplifier applies its reference signal first to a simple repeater circuit with an ADA4898-2 amplifier, then to 100 times voltage divider and finally to the non-inverting amplifier with static amplification 101, which contains the measured ADA4898-2 as shown in Fig.~\ref{meas}.
+Another set of measurements using the same master equation but now with an Anfatec USB~Lock--in~250~kHz~amplifier~\cite{LockIn} were made.
+The Lock--in amplifier applies its reference signal first to a simple repeater circuit with an ADA4898-2 amplifier, then to 100 times voltage divider and finally to a non-inverting amplifier with static amplification 101, which contains the measured ADA4898-2 as is shown in Fig.~\ref{meas}.

-The repeater and non-inverting amplifier are placed in a screening metal box from STR8 after shave lotion with both input and output coax cables going to the lock-in amplifier (if necessary authors will provide a picture of the set-up).
-Also, the set-up includes an appropriate switch for the selection of only one output signal from the double operational amplifiers at a time.
-Having this set-up and performing $N=400$ measurements (200 ADA4898-2), the obtained results are shown in Fig.~\ref{kolmogorov}.
+The repeater and non-inverting amplifier are placed in a screening metal box from STR8 after shave lotion with both input and output coax cables going to the lock-in amplifier.
+Also, the set-up includes an appropriate switch for the selection of only one output signal from the double operational amplifiers at the same time.
+Clarifying the measurement itself, the USB~Lock--in~250~kHz~amplifier~\cite{LockIn} features an option called frequency sweep that allows consecutive measurements within a given range of frequencies.
+There are various options for these measurements that are given in the manual~\cite{LockIn} and giving more details here would make this paper look more like an operation manual for a lock--in amplifier.
+But in order to alleviate the reproduction of the results presented here, we add a short explanation: the lock-in applies its reference signal with a given frequency and after the measurement, it automatically changes to the next frequency for the next measurement.
+This frequency sweep allows quickly to obtain the data shown in in Fig.~\ref{linear}.

+The high correlation coefficient $1-\rho\ll 10^{-3}$ of the typical experimental data for the frequency sweep depicted in Fig.~\ref{linear} reveals the excellent accuracy of Eq.~(\ref{eq:Uf}) for the studied frequency domain.
+Eq.~(\ref{eq:Uf}) is based on the well-known frequency response of the nonlinear amplifier Eq.~(\ref{Adelina}), which is actually a consequence of the time dependent equation Eq.~(\ref{master}).
+The slope of this linear dependence gives the searched parameter $f_0$ describing low-frequency behavior of operational amplifiers.
+Using the automatic sweep of the USB lock-in is easily to measure hundreds such dependence.
+Having this set-up and performing $N=400$ measurements (200 ADA4898-2), the obtained results for $f_0$ are systematized in the cumulative distribution function (or probability distribution function according other book on statistics) is represented in Fig.~\ref{kolmogorov}.